 Part of the UNESCO World Heritage Site, the Skocjan Cave System is Slovenia’s second most famous cave after Cave Postojna.
-The cave - which is decorated with standing and hanging stalactites along with special rock formations - is the largest excavated underground system in Europe.
+The cave - decorated with standing and hanging stalactites and special rock formations - is Europe's largest excavated underground system.

-Another special feature of the millions years old cave's surroundings is that it also includes several smaller caves, some of which can be visited.
+Another special feature of the millions of years old cave is its surroundings.
+The area includes several smaller caves, some of which can also be visited.

-The Skocjan cave world is a real unique treasure, which is only 55 minutes away from Ljubljana.
-Slovenia’s must-see attraction made it on our Top 50 list, but we thought we would present it in a separate article as well.
+The Skocjan cave world is a real, unique treasure, which is only 55 minutes away from Ljubljana.
+Slovenia’s must-see attraction made it on our Top 50 list, but we thought we would also present it in a separate article.

-The cave was created and shaped by the Reka River millions of years ago to this day - as the river flows through part of the karst cave.
-The river enters a gorge below the village of Skocjan, then flows into the Dead Lake in the cave, and finally disappears here.
+The cave was created and shaped by the Reka River millions of years ago, as the river flows through part of the karst cave.
+The river enters a gorge below the village of Skocjan, flows into the Dead Lake in the cave, and finally disappears here.

-As river Timavo, it resurfaces again at Duino in Italy, 34 km away, and then makes its adventurous journey in the Gulf of Trieste.
+As river Timavo resurfaces again at Duino in Italy, 34 km away, and then makes its adventurous journey in the Gulf of Trieste.